xcp-ng/xcp-ng-org/docs/networking.md

 #### Verifying the network reset

-After you specify the configuration mode to be used after the network reset, xsconsole and the CLI display settings that will be applied after host reboot.
+After you specify the configuration mode to be used after the network reset, `xsconsole` and the CLI display settings that will be applied after host reboot.
 It is a final chance to modify before applying the emergency network reset command.
-After restart, the new network configuration can be verified in Xen Orchestra and xsconsole.
+After restart, the new network configuration can be verified in Xen Orchestra and `xsconsole`.
 In Xen Orchestra, with the host selected, select the Networking tab to see the new network configuration.
-The Network and Management Interface section in xsconsole display this information.
+The Network and Management Interface section in `xsconsole` display this information.

 ### SR-IOV

 TO have SR-IOV enabled, you need:

-* SR-IOV / ASPM compatible mainboard
+* SR-IOV / ASPM compatible motherboard
 * SR-IOV compatible CPU
 * SR-IOV compatible network card
 * SR-IOV compatible drivers for XCP-ng